 Ultimately, different strains of probiotics have their own unique functions, so it may help to work with your health care provider to determine the most suitable choice for you.
 (You can learn more about how probiotics benefit men specifically, and see our top picks in our mens probiotics roundup.)

 Benefits of taking probiotics.*

-In general, taking an effective probiotic can support abdominal comfort and regularity, plus reduce bloating and gas, explains Gandhi.*
+In general, taking an effective probiotic can support abdominal comfort and regularity, plus ease bloating and gas, explains Gandhi.*

-One study suggests that the probiotic strain Lactobacillus acidophilus helped maintain a normal gut inflammatory response, while other research found the Bifidobacteria may help maintain a healthy bowel—just to name a couple of examples.*
+One study suggests that the probiotic strain Lactobacillus acidophilus helped maintain a normal gut inflammatory response2, while other research found the Bifidobacteria may help maintain a healthy bowel3—just to name a couple of examples.*